raphamorim/raphamorim.github.com/README.md

 # [raphamorim.com](http://raphamorim.com)

 My personal website where I talk about development.
-On issues related to JavaScript, NodeJS, Python, Front-End Development and other stuff.
+On issues related to Development (e.g: JavaScript, NodeJS, Python, Front-End) and Otaku/Geek stuffs.

 ## How it works?